A Coruña

 Never look directly at the Sun without certified eclipse glasses (ISO 12312-2).
 Regular sunglasses are NOT safe.
 You may only look at the Sun without protection during the brief moments of totality — when the Moon completely covers the solar disk.

-Read our complete safety guide →Check our recommended ISO-certified eclipse glasses and camera filters, with links to buy online.
+Check our recommended ISO-certified eclipse glasses and camera filters, with links to buy online.